Last updated: November 5, 2019

 There are over 80 free and paid recruiter software tools designed to simplify your job.

-And you can filter through the list of tools to find the best ones for recruiters.
+And you can filter through the list of tools to find the best ones.

 There are applicant tracking systems, CRMs, sourcing tools and much more.

 I want tools that help with: